Professor Stewart Robinson discusses his research into simulation modelling within the healthcare sector

 Simulation Practice Research Interest Group (SP-RIG)

-Leader: Dr Antuela Tako, Senior Lecturer in Operations Research
+Leader: Dr Antuela Tako, Reader in Operational Research

-Through our simulation tools we work with organisations by running stakeholder-oriented workshops to help them understand and make better decisions.
-The most recent organisations we have worked with include the East Midlands Ambulance Service and Leicestershire County Council (the SIMTEGR8 project with Professor Stewart Robinson).
+Through our simulation tools, we work with organisations by running stakeholder-oriented workshops to help them understand and make better decisions.
+The most recent organisations we have worked with include the East Midlands Ambulance Service and Leicestershire County Council (the SIMTEGR8 project).

 Current and recent research projects have encompassed the following themes: